arkhn/fhir-river/README.md

 - POST `/extractor_sql/<resource_id>`

 For now, the SQL query for each resource is contained inside the `extractor_app/src/app.py`.
-The name of the resource is also the topic when these events are produced.
+The name of the resource is also the topic where these events are produced.
 Make sure that you can read them with the consumer.

 *Example of request*